pklaus/brother_ql_web/README.md

 This is a web service to print labels on Brother QL label printers.

 It offers:
+* a Web GUI allowing you to print your labels at */labeldesigner*,
 * an API at */api/print/text/Your_Text?font_size=100&font_family=Minion%20Pro&font_style=Semibold*
   to print a label containing 'Your Text' with the specified font properties.